ovn-org/ovn/Documentation/internals/documentation.rst

 ----------------

 The documentation uses its own theme, `ovs-sphinx-theme`, which can be found on GitHub__ and is published on pypi__.
+This is shared by Open vSwitch and OVN.
-This is packaged separately from Open vSwitch itself to ensure all documentation gets the latest version of the theme (assuming there are no major version bumps in that package).
+It is packaged separately to ensure all documentation gets the latest version of the theme (assuming there are no major version bumps in that package).
 If building locally and the package is installed, it will be used.
 If the package is not installed, Sphinx will fallback to the default theme.

 The package is currently maintained by Stephen Finucane and Russell Bryant.